peterstansfeld/palavo/README.md

 ![A monitor screen displaying lots of vertical coloured bars of various colours.](image.jpg)

-Shortly after that, you should see the same screen as you can see on the VGA monitor (asuming you have two monitors):
+Shortly after that, you should see the same screen as you can see on the VGA monitor (assuming you have two monitors):

 ![A monitor screen displaying coloured traces of a section of the logic levels of various GPIO pins.
 Above the traces, at the top of the screen is the Palavo logo on the left, and then various adjustable settings.
 Underneath the main traces is a minimap of the whole of each trace.
 Beneath the minimap, at the bottom of the screen, is a status bar.](image.jpg)